Deno Deploy: TypeScript at the Edge Without a Server

-Deno Deploy is the serverless-edge platform from the team that built Deno (Ryan Dahl, after leaving Node.js).
-The bet: native TypeScript, standard Web APIs (Fetch, Web Crypto, WebSockets), and global deployment to ~35 regions.
+Deno Deploy[1] is the serverless-edge platform from the team that built Deno[2] (Ryan Dahl, after leaving Node.js): native TypeScript, standard Web APIs (Fetch, Web Crypto, WebSockets), and global deployment to ~35 regions.
 It competes directly with Cloudflare Workers.
-This article is an honest look at what it offers, when it fits, and what it lacks.
+This is an honest look at what it offers, when it fits, and where it falls short.

 Deno Deploy Philosophy